ValOnCloud404/ValOnCloud404/README.md

 </p>

 <p align="center">
-  ☁️ Cloud Architect in the making <br/>
+  ☁️ Cloud Architect in the making (she's getting there!) <br/>
-  💭 Always daydreaming about AD, Azure, and automation <br/>
+  💭 Constantly daydreaming about AD, Azure, and automation <br/>
-  🔐 Security • Identity • Admin energy <br/>
+  🔐 Security • Identity • "wait let me document this first" energy <br/>
-  🌙 Night owl • Learn • Build • Document • Repeat <br/>
+  🌙 Night owl • Learn • Break • Fix • Document • Repeat <br/>
-  ☕ Powered by caffeine and configs
+  ☕ Fueled by caffeine, configs, and curiosity
 </p>

 <p align="center">
-  <b>“I don’t just work in the cloud, I daydream it into reality.”</b>
+  <b>"I don't just work in the cloud — I daydream it into reality, one broken lab at a time."</b>
 </p>

 ---